Orekaria/digital_thermostat/README.md

 # Possible changes/improvements

-- Use an optocoupler instead of a relay
-- Add a buzzer
+- Microcontroller
-- Use a thermistor instead of the LM35
   - Use only the ATmega328P microcontroller instead of the Arduino
-- Use an Arduino Pro Mini
+  - Use an Arduino Pro Mini/Micro
+  - Use a ESP32.
+Also remove display and button
   - Use an Arduino Nano IoT and connect via bluetooth.
 Also, remove display and button
+- Switch
+  - Use a depletion N-Type MOSFET instead of a relay and a transistor
+  - Use an optocoupler instead of a solid state relay and a transistor
+  - Use a regular relay instead of a solid state relay
+- Display
+  - Use a 7447 to reduce from 7 to 4 the digital outputs required for the display
   - Use a LCD display instead of the 3-digit 7-segment one
+- Use a thermistor instead of the LM35
+- Add a buzzer

 # Troubleshooting